ST10473173/Meal-Plan/README.md

 ##Project Overview

-The “ Meal Suggestion App” is a Kotlin-based Android application designed to simplify meal decisions by suggesting dishes based on the time of day (Breakfast, Lunch, or Dinner).
-Users select a mealtime via an intuitive UI, and the app instantly generates a fun, emoji-accompanied suggestion using conditional logic (`if`/`when` statements).
-Developed in Android Studio, the app prioritizes accessibility with clear visuals and screen-reader compatibility.
+The “ Meal Suggestion App” is a Kotlin-based Android application designed to simplify meal decisions by suggesting meals based on the time of day (morning,mid-morning, afternoon, afternoon snack,  dinner, or after dinner).
+Hera can select a mealtime in the UI, and the app will suggest meals using conditional logic `when` statements.
+Made in Android Studio, the app works on accessibility with clear visuals and screen-reader compatibility.
 Hosted on “GitHub” , the project includes version control and “GitHub Actions” for automated testing and builds, ensuring reliability.
-This lightweight, user-friendly tool solves indecision while demonstrating Kotlin fundamentals, CI/CD workflows, and mobile development best practices all in a single, functional package.
+This user-friendly tool solves indecision while demonstrating Kotlin fundamentals, CI/CD workflows, and mobile development best practices all in a single, functional package.

 ##Purpose and Features